List of DC Comics characters: F: Second version

 The second Fisherman's real identity has never been revealed.
 The character's modus operandi is mainly involved with stealing and selling technology.

 The concept and first character, created by Joe Greene and Stan Aschmeier, first appeared in All-American Comics #69 (November–December 1945) as a single-use thief in the Doctor Mid-Nite strip.
 The name was reused for a single appearance character in Blackhawk #163 (August 1961), and later for a character that became a recurring opponent of Aquaman.

 Within the context of the stories, this latter Fisherman is originally presented as an unidentified international criminal specializing in the theft of rare objects and scientific inventions.
 He utilizes a high tech pressure suit, collapsible fishing rod, and gimmick "lures" in his crimes.
 While his identity is never revealed, enough is known about him for the Gotham City coroner to state that a man wearing a copy of his equipment that is killed in Gotham is not the same person who faced Aquaman.

-In his first encounter with Aquaman, the Fisherman uses an explosive lure on Aquaman, almost killing him, but Aquaman escapes on a blue whale.
-The Fisherman returns many times to fight Aquaman, as well as Blue Devil.
-The Fisherman confronts the canine Green Lantern G'nort.
-He appears in Roulette's gladiatorial gamehouse.

 The Fisherman is one of the many supervillains to take advantage of the "villain-friendly" atmosphere of Zandia.
 He becomes involved in a large confrontation when Young Justice leads a superpowered army against the country for various reasons.